-Auto&Manual Keypad will be locked automatically if there is no operation within 1 minute.
-Long press the Menu-key (normally the channel knob) to lock or unlock the keyboard.
+Keypad will be locked automatically if there is no Auto&Manual operation within 1 minute.
+Long press the Menu-key to lock or unlock the keyboard.

 12.2.18 Roaming

 Roaming is similar to what you may be used with your smartphone when you move from one area to another area, thus leaving coverage of one repeater and entering coverage of another repeater.
 Often the field strength (Strong RSSI Priority) is, what drives the decision on which repeater to use for your conversation.
 Digital and analog channels should not be mixed within one list.